1730

 Pasquin

-Popular satire where “the Sun” is the deity worshiped by Queen Common Sense, who is murdered by the hypocritical priest Firebrand.
+Popular satire where ?the Sun? is the deity worshiped by Queen Common Sense, who is murdered by the hypocritical priest Firebrand.

 |